Blueforcer/Quest_Updater/README.md

 - Firmware V12 is a partial firmware, you must be on V11 to update to V12.
 - Firmware V13 is a partial firmware, you must be on V12 to update to V13.
 - Firmware V14 is a partial firmware, you must be on V13 to update to V14.
-- Firmware V15 is a partial firmware, you must be on V14 to update to V15.
+- Firmware V15 is a full firmware.
+- Firmware V16 is a full firmware.
-- Firmware V16 is a partial firmware, you must be on V15 to update to V16.
+- Firmware V16 Hotfix is a partial, you must be on 602380.20880.0 to update to this.

 ## Howto
 1. Download this repo and unzip it on your Computer